EEplet/DOCTer/README.md

 # DOCTer

-DOCTer is an open-source framework designed for diagnosing consciousness disorders using EEG (electroencephalography) data through deep learning techniques.
+DOCTer is an open-source framework designed for diagnosing disorders of consciousness using EEG (electroencephalography) data through deep learning.
 This repository aims to provide researchers and developers with a robust tool for analyzing and diagnosing consciousness-related disorders from EEG signals.

-## Features

-- **Deep Learning Model**: Utilizes advanced deep learning algorithms for diagnosing consciousness disorders.
-- **EEG Data Support**: Compatible with various EEG data formats for seamless integration.
-- **Complete Workflow**: Includes data preprocessing, feature extraction, model training, and evaluation.
-- **Visualization**: Provides tools for visualizing diagnosis results and model performance.

 ## Installation